William-Lake/job_finder/README.md

 closed or opened recently.

 In order to do so, `email` needs a useable email address and password, as well as smtp and port info.
-This information is stored ina  database tabled named `jobfinder.db` for SQLite3, and in a Schema named `jobs` in the default `PostgreSQL` installation.
+This information is stored in a  database table named `jobfinder.db` for SQLite3, and in a Schema named `jobs` in the default `PostgreSQL` installation.